Tech-at-DU/React-Redux-Tetris-Tutorial/P05-Arranging-the-Page/readme.md

 CSS Grid was good for arranging the tiles in the grid.
 CSS Grid can also be used to arrange the larger UI element on the page as a whole!

-CSS Grid gives you control to arrange elements on a two dimensional grid.
+CSS Grid gives you control to arrange elements on a two-dimensional grid.
 Elements can occupy multiple rows and/or columns.
 All of this is easily accomplished using a simple declarative approach.

-A grid is a two dimensional structure of columns and rows.
+A grid is a two-dimensional structure of columns and rows.

 **Columns span vertically and rows span horizontally.**

-In CSS we define the number of rows and columns, and the width of each column and the height of each row.
+In CSS we define the number of rows and columns, the width of each column, and the height of each row.

-The size of a column or row can be defined in any unit supported by CSS: `%`, `px`, `em`, `pt`, `mm`, `in`, cm etc.
+The size of a column or row can be defined in any unit supported by CSS: `%`, `px`, `em`, `pt`, `mm`, `in`, cm, etc.

-Columns and rows can also also be specified as a fraction of the available space with special unit: `fr`.
+Columns and rows can also also be specified as a fraction of the available space with a special unit: `fr`.

-The CSS grid module provides properties that allow you to define the configuration of the grid many different ways.
+The CSS grid module provides properties that allow you to define the configuration of the grid in many different ways.
 This discussion will focus on **Grid Areas**.
 Grid Areas are named collections of cells on the grid.

 # Defining a CSS grid with rows and columns

-For the Tetris UI the grid might have three columns and three rows.
-This layout includes the Header, NextBlock, GridBoard, ScoreBoard, Buttons components.
+For the Tetris UI, the grid might have three columns and three rows.
+This layout includes the Header, NextBlock, GridBoard, ScoreBoard, and Buttons components.

 Let's define some requirements for this grid: